fara-pug/fara-pug/index.md

 -   Reduced Insight
 -   Reduced Charm

-Each of these blights decreases your chances of resurrecting again.
+Each of these Blights decreases your chances of resurrecting again.
 Exactly what that means is unclear.. except that it will prevent you from cultivating your follies.

 Feedback:

--   I got 4 blights once.
+-   I got 4 Blights once.
 I never got more than 4, though this doesn't necessarily mean its impossible.
 It would require a lot of testing to be sure.
 -   Taking the first blight is a guaranteed success I think?
 I never had it fail, and it does make sense.